 Lawn care choices that help without fairy tales

-Taller mowing reduces splash stress on crowns.
-Less foot traffic on soft ground reduces compaction.
-Overseeding seeding belongs on a calendar that matches sun and airflow, not on the first dry Tuesday out of frustration.
-If moss is winning a pocket, shade and moisture are driving the story; scraping moss without changing light or grade buys a short reprieve.
+Taller mowing reduces splash stress on crowns and shades soil modestly.
+Less foot traffic on soft ground reduces compaction while roots are still fragile.
+Seeding belongs on a calendar that matches sun and airflow, not on the first dry Tuesday out of frustration.
+If moss is winning a pocket, shade and moisture are driving the story; scraping moss without changing light or grade buys a short reprieve you will fight again in fall.

 When to escalate beyond the lawn crew